TheSpareTire177/Enable-disable-file-extension/README.md

 This tool adds an option in your context menu to enable or disable files by changing their file extensions.
 It is designed to be user-friendly and efficient for managing file states in your projects.

+#### This tool works by adding registry keys to your registry.
+After running the executable, you can delete it and all associated files.
+### !!MAKE SURE TO RUN AS ADMIN!!

 ## Features
 - **Enable/Disable Files:** Quickly toggle files between active and inactive states by changing their extensions (e.g., `file.txt` to `file.txt.disabled`).
 - **Context Menu Integration:** Right-click on a file to enable or disable it directly from the context menu.